Watch Tower Bible and Tract Society of Pennsylvania: United States

-In 1946, property surrounding the Adams Street factory was bought to expand printing operations.
-When completed in 1949, the factory occupied an entire block, bounded by Adams, Sands Pearl and Prospect Streets.
+In 1946, the property surrounding the Adams Street factory was bought to expand printing operations.
+When completed in 1949, the factory occupied an entire block, bounded by Adams, Sands Pearl, and Prospect Streets.
 Five more properties adjoining 124 Columbia Heights were purchased for a 10-story building.
 In the late 1950s a property at 107 Columbia Heights, across the road from 124 Columbia Heights, was bought.
 In 1960 a residential building for staff was constructed there.
 More residences were built at 119 Columbia Heights in 1969.

 The Watchtower detailed further expansion in the 1950s and 1960s: "In 1956, a 13-story building was constructed at 77 Sands Street.
 Then just across the street, another (10-story building) was purchased in 1958.
 In 1968, an adjoining 11-story new printing factory was completed.
 Along with the factory at 117 Adams Street, these fill out four city blocks of factories that are all tied together by overhead bridges.
 Then in November 1969, the Squibb complex located a few blocks away was purchased."

-The society bought the Towers Hotel at 79–99 Willow Street in 1974 for accommodation, which is connected to the society's other Columbia Heights properties via tunnels.
+The Watch Tower Society bought the Towers Hotel at 79–99 Willow Street in 1974 for accommodation, which is connected to the society's other Columbia Heights properties via tunnels.
 In 1978, a property at 25 Columbia Heights underwent renovation for use as offices.
 In the early 1980s properties were bought at 175 Pearl Street and 360 Furman Street for factory and office use.
-A building at 360 Furman Street was bought in March 1983 and renovated, providing almost 9 hectares of floor space for shipping, carpentry and construction.
+A building at 360 Furman Street was bought in March 1983 and renovated, providing almost 9 hectares of floor space for shipping, carpentry, and construction.
 The Bossert Hotel at 98 Montague Street was bought in 1983 as a residence building.

 97 Columbia Heights, the former site of the Margaret Hotel, was purchased in 1986.
 It was ideally located next to the WTBTS residences at 107 and 124 Columbia Heights and it could easily tie in with the main complex on the other side of the street by means of an under-street tunnel.
 An 11-story residential building was erected on the site to house 250 workers.
 A property at 90 Sands Street was bought in December 1986.
 A 30-story residential building for 1,000 workers was completed on the site in 1995.
-A 1996 publication listed other Watch Tower residential buildings in Brooklyn, including the 12-story Bossert Hotel, 34 Orange Street (1945), the Standish Arms Hotel at 169 Columbia Heights (1981), 67 Livingston Street (1989), and 108 Joralemon Street (1988).
+A 1996 publication listed other Watch Tower residential buildings in Brooklyn, including the 12-story Bossert Hotel, at 34 Orange Street (1945), the Standish Arms Hotel at 169 Columbia Heights (1981), 67 Livingston Street (1989), and 108 Joralemon Street (1988).